GraphSchema – User Guide

 Freedom of Choice

 - The database may opt to keep some or all nodes out of control of the Schema layer.
-Anything that lacks a "SCHEMA" relationship to a "CLASS" node, is regarded an "un-managed" node
+Anything that lacks a `_CLASS` property to a "CLASS" node, is regarded an "un-managed" node

 (with the extensive freedom that is typical in graph databases)